-For the first weekend of fall, September 24-25, 2016
+For the weekend of Saturday and Sunday, October 22-23, 2016

-Nevertheless, have a great day along the South Jersey shore, and as always, stay safe!
+No matter the weather, have a great day along the South Jersey shore, and as always, stay safe!